2sic/2sxc/ToSIC_SexyContent/Docs-Generator/concepts/cms/hide-advanced-features.md

 ## Auto-Hide Advanced Buttons From Non-Admins

 This is very simple - 2sxc asks DNN if there is a security group called **2sxc Designers**.
 If such a group exists, then only users in that group (and all host-users) see the advanced button, any other user will not see advanced buttons any more.
-You can find more [instructions in this 2sxc Designers checklist][checklist-sxc-designers].
+You can find more [instructions in this 2sxc Designers checklist](xref:Checklist.AdminsNoAdvFeatures).

 ## Custom Toolbars